-You will normally have at least a second-class UK Honours degree (or international equivalent) in a non-computing subject, or a good sub-degree qualification in computing and substantial work experience in computing.
+Open to non-computing graduates with at least a second-class honours degree or to those with a good sub-degree qualification in computing and substantial relevant work experience in computing.

 Months of entry